gotaproblem/pistorm-atari/README.md

 * Development is ongoing on an Atari STe, utilising an exxos PLLC adapter board to allow the fitting of the PiStorm interface.
 The ongoing work is a "proof-of-concept".
 If proven to offer acceptable performance, then bespoke hardware will be needed to allow installation within the confines of the Atari ST platform.
 * The Atari platform differs greatly to the Amiga platform.
 Atari uses FC lines and depends heavily upon bus arbitration and interrupts.
 * Initial development was on a PI3B, but performance was poor.
 A PI3A+ was tried and again the performance was poor.
 Finally, a PI4B was tried.
 Although initial performance was still poor in comparison to the Amiga, there was headroom for improvemnt.
 Over many months, performance has slowly increased, and at time of writing, performance is finally acceptable.
-# Performance with the current use of Musashi as the 68k CPU emulator is somewhere around a 100-125MHz 68030.

 # Extended functionality

 A virtual IDE interface is included which allows for two disk drive images to be attached.
 The BBaN Solutions HDC has been tested extensively and offers good performance via the ACSI bus.
 * Atari ST ROM images can be loaded at initialisation.
 For example, the emulation can boot using TOS 1.4 (ST only), TOS 1.62, TOS 2.06 or even EMUTos
-* TT-RAM option can be added to increase performance
+* Alt-RAM/TT-RAM option can be added to increase performance
 * Additional interfaces will be added with time

-# Simple quickstart
+# Now to get up-and-running
+The following steps require basic knowledge of the linux operating system.
+Take your time!

-* Download Raspberry Pi OS from https://www.raspberrypi.org/software/operating-systems/, the Lite version is recommended as the windowing system of the Full version adds a lot of extra system load which may impact performance.
+* Download Raspberry Pi OS from https://www.raspberrypi.org/software/operating-systems/, we need the 32 bit Lite version.
-* Write the Image to a SD Card.
-For development, a minimum of 32GB is recommended for the PiStorm binaries and required libraries, but if you wish to use large hard drive images or sometthing with it, go with a bigger card.
+* Write the Image to an SD card.
+For development, a 32 GB SD card is recommended.
-* Install the PiStorm adapter in place of the orignal CPU in the system.
-  Make sure the PiStorm sits flush and correct in the socket.
-  Double check that all is properly in place and no pins are bent.
-* Connect an HDMI Display and a USB keyboard to the PiStorm.
-Using a USB Hub is possible, an externally powered hub is recommended.
+* Connect an HDMI Display and a USB keyboard to the Pi4.
-  Connect the Amiga to the PSU and PAL Monitor
-* Insert the SD into the Raspberry Pi, Power on the Amiga now.
-You should see a Rainbow colored screen on the HDMI Monitor and the PiStorm booting.
+* Insert the SD card into the Raspberry Pi4, and connect it to power.
+You should see a Rainbow colored screen on the HDMI Monitor followed by the booting sequence.
 * When the boot process is finished (on the first run it reboots automatically after resizing the filesystems to your SD) you should be greeted with the login prompt.
 * Log in as the default user, typically user: `pi` and password: `raspberry`.
 (The keyboard is set to US Layout on first boot!)
 * Run `sudo raspi-config`